Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh, Twelfth and Thirteenth Doctors)

 - He Who Fights Monsters:

 - If the Doctor hadn't ended the Time War the way he did, the Time Lord leadership would have destroyed all of reality so they could survive as pure energy.
 This makes them little different from the Omnicidal Maniac Daleks they had been fighting.

 - "The Day of the Doctor" reveals that in the face of the Daleks' assault, the military had been forced to turn to the Doomsday Weapons kept in the Forbidden Vaults, designed during the Dark Times on Ancient Gallifrey.
 By the last day of the Time War, they'd used them all, save for the Moment.

 - Higher-Tech Species: They are the higher tech species.
-A vehicle that can travel anywhere in time and space, be Bigger on the Inside and disguise itself as anything around it as well as generating food and drink for its whole crew... is laughably primitive by their standards.
+A vehicle that can travel anywhere in time and space, be Bigger on the Inside and disguise itself as anything around it as well as generating food and drink for its whole crew, with an engine that's essentially a Dyson Sphere powered by a star constantly kept on the precipice of a supernova... is laughably primitive by their standards.

 - Human Aliens: